Magnetic-activated cell sorting

 Magnetic-activated cell sorting (MACS) is a method for separation of various cell populations depending on their surface antigens (CD molecules) invented by Miltenyi Biotec.
 The name MACS is a registered trademark of the company.

 The method was developed with Miltenyi Biotec's MACS system, which uses superparamagnetic nanoparticles and columns.
 The superparamagnetic nanoparticles are of the order of 100 nm.
 They are used to tag the targeted cells in order to capture them inside the column.
-The column is placed between permanent magnets so that when the magnetic particle-cell complex passes through it, the tagged cells can be captured.
-The column consists of steel wool which increases the magnetic field gradient to maximize separation efficiency when the column is placed between the permanent magnets.
+The column is placed between permanent magnets so that when the magnetic particle–cell complex passes through it, the tagged cells can be captured.
+The column consists of steel wool, which increases the magnetic field gradient to maximize separation efficiency when the column is placed between the permanent magnets.

 Magnetic-activated cell sorting is a commonly used method in areas like immunology, cancer research, neuroscience, and stem cell research.
 Miltenyi sells microbeads which are magnetic nanoparticles conjugated to antibodies which can be used to target specific cells.

+In the assisted reproductive technology (ART) field, the apoptotic spermatozoa (those who are programmed to die) are bound in annexin V (a membrane apoptotic marker) by specific monoclonal antibodies which are conjugated to a magnetic microsphere.
+Using a MACS column, it is possible to separate the healthy spermatozoa from the apoptotic ones.